 Zion Canyon Scenic Drive is the main road through the canyon.
 From March to November, shuttle bus or bicycle are the best ways to access the scenery and hiking along the scenic drive.

 When the Zion shuttle is running, Zion Canyon Scenic Drive is closed to private vehicles, but you can still you can drive the Zion-Mt.
 Carmel Highway, the Kolob Terrace Road, and Kolob Canyons Scenic Drive (if it is open) in your own vehicle.

 Where to Stay

 Discover the most exciting national parks in the west or plan a national parks road trip from Las Vegas: you’ll find more than a dozen national parks near Vegas to explore, from Utah’s Mighty 5 to the Grand Canyon.

 If you want national park choices by season, we have an extensive round-up of national parks to visit in the summer, plus national parks to visit in the fall, and US national parks that are perfect for winter visits.

-Visiting a US national Park in another month?
-Check out our other rounds-up of the best national parks to visit by month!
+Visiting a US national park in another month?
+Check out our other round-ups of the best national parks to visit by month!

 Did you find this article informative?
 Pin it for later reference!